ryanmohamed/restaurant-roulette/README.md

 ## Vulnerabilities
 1. A recently found vulnerability stemming from `semver`.
 Since this is a small project I will overlook this since it's a recently posted issue found [here.](https://github.com/advisories/GHSA-c2qf-rxjj-qqgw)
+2. `jest` brings along 23 vulnerabilities of it's own, keep this in mind when cloning.

 ## Learn More